Loukia Taxitari

 Selected publications

-5 records in 1.849 seconds (source: PEOPLE)download BibTeX | JSON
+8 records in 2.809 seconds (source: CNR-IRIS)download BibTeX | JSON | copy query link to clipboard

 2022 - Book chapters

-Crepaldi D., Ferro M., Marzi C., Nadalini A., Pirrelli V., and Taxitari L. (2022) “Finger movements and eye movements during adults' silent and oral reading”, Developing language and literacy-Studies in Honor of Dorit Diskin Ravid, ISBN 978-3-030-99890-5, Levie R., Bar On A., Ashkenazi O., Dattner E., and Brandes G. (eds.), published by Springer (Dordrecht, NLD), vol. 23, pp. 443-471.
+Crepaldi D., Ferro M., Marzi C., Nadalini A., Pirrelli V., and Taxitari L. (2022) “Finger movements and eye movements during adults' silent and oral reading”, Developing language and literacy-Studies in Honor of Dorit Diskin Ravid, ISBN 978-3-030-99890-5, Dordrecht, Levie R., Bar On A., Ashkenazi O., Dattner E., and Brandes G. (eds.), published by Springer (Dordrecht, NLD), pp. 443-471.

 2021 - Conference papers

-Taxitari L., Cappa C., Ferro M., Marzi C., Nadalini A., and Pirrelli V. (2021) “Using mobile technology for reading assessment”, ISBN 9781728166469, 6th IEEE Congress on Information Science & Technology (IEEE CIST'20), online, 05/06/2021, pp. 1-6.
+Taxitari L., Cappa C., Ferro M., Marzi C., Nadalini A., and Pirrelli V. (2021) “Using mobile technology for reading assessment”, Proceedings of the 6th IEEE Congress on Information Science and Technology (CiSt), ISBN 9781728166469, 6th IEEE Congress on Information Science & Technology (IEEE CIST'20), pp. 1-6.

 2021 - Conference contributions

-Marzi C., Taxitari L., Ferro M., Nadalini A., and Pirrelli V. (2021) “Valutare la lettura "in tempo reale": un esempio di integrazione tra linguistica computazionale e linguistica applicata”, FARE LINGUISTICA APPLICATA CON LE DIGITAL HUMANITIES, XXI Congresso Internazionale di AItLA, Bergamo (I), 11-12/02/2021, vol. 2021, pp. 5-5.
+Marzi C., Taxitari L., Ferro M., Nadalini A., and Pirrelli V. (2021) “Valutare la lettura "in tempo reale": un esempio di integrazione tra linguistica computazionale e linguistica applicata”, FARE LINGUISTICA APPLICATA CON LE DIGITAL HUMANITIES, XXI Congresso Internazionale di AItLA, vol. 2021, pp. 5-5.

 2020 - Conference papers

-Marzi C., Rodella A., Nadalini A., Taxitari L., and Pirrelli V. (2020) “Does finger-tracking point to child reading strategies?”, Proceedings of the Seventh Italian Conference on Computational Linguistics, ISSN 1613-0073, Italian Conference on Computational Linguistics 2020, Bologna, 1-3/03/2021, Monti J., Dell'Orletta F., and Tamburini F. (eds.), published by CEUR-WS. org (Aachen, DEU), vol. vol-2769, pp. 1-7.
+Marzi C., Rodella A., Nadalini A., Taxitari L., and Pirrelli V. (2020) “Does finger-tracking point to child reading strategies?”, Proceedings of the Seventh Italian Conference on Computational Linguistics, Italian Conference on Computational Linguistics 2020, Aachen, published by CEUR-WS. org (Aachen, DEU), vol. 2769, pp. 1-7.

 2020 - Conference contributions

-Pirrelli V., Cappa C., Crepaldi D., Del Pinto V., Ferro M., Giulivi S., Marzi C., Nadalini A., and Taxitari L. (2020) “Tracking the pace of reading with finger movements”, Words in the World International Conference, Montreal (Canada), 16-18/10/2020, 1 page.
+Pirrelli V., Cappa C., Crepaldi D., Del Pinto V., Ferro M., Giulivi S., Marzi C., Nadalini A., and Taxitari L. (2020) “Tracking the pace of reading with finger movements”, Words in the World book of abstracts, Words in the World International Conference, 1 page.

-rendered in 0.001 seconds | powered by lib_pipol v4.0.19
+rendered in 0.003 seconds | powered by lib_pipol v5.0.0

 physiology of communication